 - A patch used to cover blemishes was la voleuse (thief), but also known as the concealing.

 Other messages that patches could convey included someone’s marital status.
 For example, an engaged woman wore a heart patch on the left cheek, indicating she was not available.
 However, once married, she transferred the patch to the right.

-In England, patches took on a political meaning: female supporters of Whigs wore patches on the right side of their forehead, while supporters of Tories wore patches on the left side.
+In England, patches took on a political meaning.
+For example, female supporters of Whigs wore patches on the right side of their forehead, while supporters of Tories wore patches on the left side.

-We wonder whether the misplacement of a patch resulted in an erroneous message!
+We wonder whether the misplacement of a patch ever resulted in an erroneous message!

 The fashionable would keep their patches in a patch box.
 This was a small rectangular, oval or round box with a lid, often decorated with a hand-painted design.
 They were similar to snuff boxes, which could also be used.

 Patch boxes for the dressing table could also be made from tin, gold or silver, as well as carved wood, porcelain or enamel.